cloudmesh/cloudmesh-manual/docs/_sources/cmd5.rst.txt

           here the key is image, the context is aws and the value is ubuntu19.04

-To use the defaults in a command proceed it with the the keyword ``default.`` and append the context and the name of the default variable.
+To use the defaults in a command proceed with the keyword ``default.`` and append the context and the name of the default variable.
 If the context is missing, the ``general`` context will be used.
 Examples::